 Once you know the type you can and cannot eat, any bug you pick to consume will be safe to consume whole.
 The only exception to this rule is that you need to remove the head of most insects as well as any potential area where poison might develop from.
 That’s if they are poisonous at all.

 From here, and this is the most important thing to remember, ALWAYS cook your insects before eating them.
-Just like with most meat you eat, insects can make you sick if you eat them without cooking them.
+Just like with most meat you eat, insects can make you sick if eaten raw.
 This is not always needed, of course.
 However, you need to get in the habit of doing it with ALL insects rather than just a few you KNOW will need it.

-Moreover, it makes it easier for newbies to consume insects when they are cooked.
+Moreover, it makes it easier for newbies to consume insects when they are cooked instead of eaten raw.
 You can burn them and they’ll just taste like something that’s burnt.
 This will take away any possible nasty insect taste.
 However, you’d be surprised how many insects actually taste perfectly fine.

 In some places, they are served in 5-Star Restaurants.
 Award-Winning Chef David Faure decided to experiment with insect dishes over a decade ago in France.
 It went so well, he made entire insect menus in his fine-dining establishment.